awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_tag-policies-create.md

 1. Sign in to the Organizations console at [https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization's master account\.

 1. The tag policy that you want to delete must first be detached from all roots, OUs, and accounts\.
-Follow the steps in [Detaching a Tag Policy](attach-tag-policy.md#detach-tag-policy) to detach the tag policy from all entities in the organization\.
+Follow the steps in [Detaching a tag policy](attach-tag-policy.md#detach-tag-policy) to detach the tag policy from all entities in the organization\.

 1. On the **Policies** tab, choose **Tag policies**\.